-Discover Newcastle’s longest standing yoga school
+Discover Newcastle’s longest established yoga school

-What is Iyengar yoga you ask?
+What is Iyengar yoga, you ask?

 The Hamilton-based studio is complete with a large open space featuring timber flooring, natural light, and props galore.
 The studio is fitted out with a range of props including wall ropes, back benders, head standers, yoga chairs, tressler, halasana boxes, setu bandha benches, and a demonstration stage.

 For those completely fresh to Iyengar yoga practice, David suggests students sign up for a Beginners Course where you will learn the basics and foundations for Iyengar yoga.

 “Having students come through that beginner’s course and getting their grounding of how Iyengar yoga works is really essential.
 Even for people that have done other styles of yoga before.”